nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 [Create Subscription](explore_create_subscription.html)
 - Moved the Pre-requisites section to the "Generic Subscription API Guidance" page
+- Corrected text in criteria element of the example xml to encode characters as required to be valid xml

 [Generic Publication API Guidance](publication_general_api_guidance.html)
 - Page added with additional information around MIME types and JWT population for the publish API